FLsandell/TRAM/README.md

 - `sliding_window_<comparison>/`: windows, plot, threshold, genes, and GO terms.
 - `run_metadata.json`: parameters, software version, timestamp, and output paths.

-Output directories should not be committed.
-Archive analysis results in a versioned research repository such as Zenodo when they accompany a publication.

 ## Reproducibility

 TRAM records run parameters and uses deterministic seeds for data splitting,